-An IATA airport code, also known an IATA location identifier, IATA station code or simply a location identifier, is a three-letter code designating many airports around the world, defined by the International Air Transport Association (IATA).
+An IATA airport code is a three-letter code designating many airports around the world, defined by the International Air Transport Association (IATA).
 The characters prominently displayed on baggage tags attached at airport check-in desks are an example of a way these codes are used.
-The assignment of these codes is governed by IATA Resolution 763, and it is administered by IATA headquarters in Montreal.
-The codes are published biannually in the IATA Airline Coding Directory.
-Most countries use ICAO codes, not IATA codes, in their official aeronautical publications.

-The ICAO airport code or location indicator is a four-character alphanumeric code designating each airport around the world.
-These codes are defined by the International Civil Aviation Organization, and published in ICAO Document 7910: Location Indicators.
+The ICAO airport code is a location indicator for each airport around the world.
 The ICAO codes are used by air traffic control and airline operations such as flight planning.
 They are not the same as the IATA codes encountered by the general public, which are used for airline timetables, reservations, and baggage handling.
-For example, travellers who use London's Heathrow Airport will most likely be familiar with its IATA code: LHR.
-They are less likely, however, to be familiar with the ICAO code: EGLL.
-ICAO codes are also used to identify other locations such as weather stations, International Flight Service Stations or Area Control Centers, whether or not they are located at airports.

-The other theory (and probably the real one) is that, as the IATA code can only be three letters and the letters that obviously suit Malaga Airport were already taken for other airports, the only letter combinations that were left were AGP.
+But the facts are less spectacular and are due to the fact that the IATA code can only be three letters and the letters which would suit Malaga Airport were already taken for other airports; thus the only letter combinations that were left were AGP.